zapstr/nips/music.md

   ]
 ```

- - `<mime-type>`: MUST be specified, MUST follow [IANA spec](https://www.iana.org/assignments/media-types/media-types.xhtml#audio), and is used by clients to select the decoding strategy, or to choose an appropriate file to download.
+ - `<mime-type>`: MUST be specified, SHOULD follow a spec, and is used by clients to select the decoding strategy, or to choose an appropriate file to download.
  - `<url>`: the url for this media file
  - `<quality>`: an optional quality description, like `"Hi-Res"` or `"Lossless"`